Merck loses $2.1B in Q4; longtime CEO Frazier to retire

 A year earlier, Merck posted net income of 2.36 billion, or $0.92 per share.

-The fourth-quarter results included a $2.7 billion charge for acquiring cancer drug developer VelosBio in a move to expand Merck’s cancer drug franchise.
-That business is focused on immunotherapy treatment Keytruda, which is now approved for dozens of cancer types and patient groups.
+The fourth-quarter results included two sizeable charges: an asset impairment charge of $1.6 billion for antibiotic Zerbaxa, which instituted a recall in December and has temporarily suspended sales, and a $2.7 billion charge for acquiring cancer drug developer VelosBio.

+The VelosBio deal was aimed at expanding Merck’s cancer drug franchise, which is focused on immunotherapy treatment Keytruda, now approved for dozens of cancer types and patient groups.
 One of the world’s most lucrative drugs, Keytruda brought in a whopping $14.4 billion in 2020 sales.

 Keytruda sales came in just under $4 billion in the quarter, up 28% from a year earlier.
 Gardasil, a vaccine to prevent the cancer-causing human papilloma virus, had sales of $998 million, up 44%, while Januvia and Janumet diabetes pills had combined sales of $1.3 billion.